Meet Christine

 The daughter of a public school teacher and manufacturing plant manager, Christine earned a Master’s of Public Policy and Administration from the University of Massachusetts, Amherst and B.A. from the College of the Holy Cross in Worcester.

-Christine lives in Somerville with her partner, Ryan, and their two kittens, Rafi and Roscoe.
+Christine lives in Somerville with her partner, Ryan, and their two cats, Rafi and Roscoe.

 immigrantbill.jpg